Select/Optional Life Insurance for Retirees

 If you participated in the State’s Select Life Insurance Plan as an active employee, you may elect to continue this coverage at the time you are appointed to receive a retirement benefit from the Public Employees’, Teachers’, Judicial, or Elected Public Officers’ Retirement Systems.

 - Your spouse.
-You may be legally separated but not divorced
+You may be legally separated but not divorced.
+You will receive $1,000 if your spouse pre-deceases you.

 You must elect this coverage before appointment to a retirement benefit.
-To meet this deadline, your Select/Optional Life Insurance Continuation/Waiver Form must be completed and postmarked or received by the above deadline.
+To meet this deadline, your Retiree Optional Life Insurance Form [PDF] must be completed and postmarked or received by the above deadline.
 If you do not elect this coverage within this time frame, you waive your right to elect this coverage at a later date.

 You may elect to discontinue this coverage at any time by notifying the Division of Retirement and Benefits in writing.
 Once you have dropped your coverage, you may not reinstate it.